FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

         Q = a h^b

-    where the coefficient (a) and exponent (b) are required input and h is the flow depth.
+    where:
+      - a = coefficient,
+      - b = exponent,
+      - h = flow depth,

     The coefficient (a) and exponent (b) can be used to established critical flow at the outflow grids.

 4. A discretized time-stage relationship can be employed to specify a water surface elevation for at various channel or floodplain locations in the grid system.